 2. Are Fruits Bad for Your Blood Sugar?

-3. How does stress affect the blood sugar?
+3. How does stress affect blood sugar?